HarrisonTCodes/session-queue/docs/system.md

 - The last queue position in the current active window

 Based on static variables (namely the window size and number of active windows), each ticket's state can be derived from its own position, as either:
-- Expired: the ticket was issued before the current acive windows and is no longer active
+- Expired: the ticket was issued before the current active windows and is no longer active
-- Active: the ticket is within the actve windows (ie less than the last active queue position, and greater than the lower bound)
+- Active: the ticket is within the active windows (ie less than the last active queue position, and greater than the lower bound)
 - Waiting: the ticket position is greater than the last active queue position and not yet active

 The last active queue position can then be incremented, by the window size, at a regular interval, thus sliding the window and processing the next batch of tickets.